Mamma Mia! Here We Go Again: Critical response

 Peter Bradshaw of The Guardian termed the sequel as "weirdly irresistible" and gave it three out of five stars.
 He described his reaction to the first film as "a combination of hives and bubonic plague", but concedes that this time, the relentlessness and greater self-aware comedy made him smile.
 He concludes: "More enjoyable than I thought.
 But please.
 Enough now."
 Mark Kermode of The Observer gave the film five stars and commented, "This slick sequel delivers sharp one-liners, joyously contrived plot twists and an emotional punch that left our critic reeling."

 Peter Travers of Rolling Stone awarded the film two and a half stars out of five, noting the absence of Streep for the majority of the film hindered his enjoyment, and saying, "her absence is deeply felt since the three-time Oscar winner sang and danced her heart out as Donna Sheridan".
 Lindsay Bahr of Associated Press awarded the film three out of four stars, calling it "wholly ridiculous", but complimenting its self-awareness.
 She also praised James' performance and singing talent.
-Richard Roeper of the Chicago Sun-Times gave the sequel a mixed review, awarding it two stars out of four, criticizing the reprises of "Dancing Queen" and "Super Trouper" as uninspired, and feeling that some of the musical numbers dragged the pacing.
+Richard Roeper of the Chicago Sun-Times gave the sequel a mixed review, awarding it two stars out of four, criticising the reprises of "Dancing Queen" and "Super Trouper" as uninspired, and feeling that some of the musical numbers dragged the pacing.
 He considered the younger counterparts to the main characters "energetic" and "likeable".
 Stephanie Zacharek of Time gave the film a mixed review, writing "Mamma Mia!
 Here We Go Again is atrocious.
 And wonderful.
 It's all the reasons you should never go to the movies.
 And all the reasons you should race to get a ticket."